rec/gitz/README.rst

 🗜 gitz - tiny useful git commands, some dangerous
 -------------------------------------------------------------------

-This is a collection of fourteen little git utilities, each of which does one useful thing well.
+This is a collection of a dszen git utilities, each of which does one useful thing well.

-Most of them only exist here, two came from other git repos, one came from a chat on Reddit and I don't know where one of them came from
+Most of them only exist here, one comes from other git repos, one came from a chat on Reddit and I don't know where one of them came from

 Nine of them are written in Python 3, the rest use Bash.